Improving the Ability of Pre-trained Language Model by Imparting Large Language Model's Experience: Experimental Design

 \textbf{F1-score} is a harmonic mean of $Precision$ and $Recall$ and can be calculated as: $\frac{2 \times P \times R}{P + R}$.

 \textbf{FPR} refers to the proportion of non-buggy ones that are predicted to be buggy.
 It is defined as: $\frac{FP}{FP+TN}$.

-As for clone detection, we adopt the MAP@R (Mean Average Precision at R) metric~\cite{lu2021codexglue,puri2021codenet}.
+As for clone detection, we adopt the MAP@R metric~\cite{lu2021codexglue,puri2021codenet}.
 MAP@R is a common metric to evaluate the quality of information retrieval, and it measures the average precision scores of a set of the top-R clone candidates presented in response to a query program.